-REMARKS: GAP 10 students may enroll.
-An articulation agreement is in place for this course at Joliet Junior College.
+REMARKS: An articulation agreement is in place for this course at Joliet Junior College.
 This course is offered in a blended option.

 EXPLORING THE TEACHING PROFESSION

 GRADE 11, 12 2 SEMESTERS WEIGHTED 1 CREDIT

 Prerequisites: Counselor recommendation.

 Student will explore the teaching profession as a viable career option.
 Topics include teacher attributes and dispositions of successful teachers and the structure and purpose of schools.